nicjansma/spark-core-water-sensor/README.md

 * `alarmStatus`: `0` means not in alarm state, and `1` means the alarm is active.
 * `water`: `0` means no water detected, and `1` means water detected.

+### With Temperature + Humidity Sensor

+In addition, there's also a version of the firmware available that's a combination Water Sensor plus a Temperature and Humidity logger, based on the [dht-logger](github.com/nicjansma/dht-logger) project.
+To use this combination sensor, check out the `firmware-with-dht/` folder.

 ## Software

 The [previous version](https://github.com/nicjansma/spark-core-water-sensor/releases/tag/v1.0.0) of this sensor used a NodeJS app to monitor for events from the Spark Core.
 This app would then use the [Twilio](http://twilio.com/) API to send me a SMS when there was an alarm.